XLongJohnSilverX/propertymanager/propertymanager/README.md

     Technology Stack

-    The app will be built using modern web technologies, such as HTML, CSS, JavaScript, and Spring Boot.
+    The app will be built using modern web technologies, such as HTML, CSS, React, and Spring Boot.

     Conclusion